ltkuchl/Movie-Recommender-Application/README.md

  Notes:
 - If you need an additional package install it in the environment with pip and then generate a new requirements file using 'pip freeze > requirements.txt'.
 This will help others run your newly added code.

-To do:
+Jobs:
-- Set up a project folder to get started (Leo)
+- Set up a project folder to get started (Leo) - done
-- Make a virtual environment (Leo)
+- Make a virtual environment (Leo) - done
-- Set up git and share the folder
+- Set up git and share the folder (Leo) - done
-- Split dataset into train and test
 - Write user-based prediction function (Leo) - done
-- Write item-based prediction function (Leo)
+- Write item-based prediction function (Leo) - done
+- Set up prediction accuracy test (implement consistent test/train split)
 - Set up web application